localstack/docs/content/en/user-guide/web-application/users-licences/index.md

 If a user uses an API key that was not assigned to them, then it might be necessary to first remove the API key before a license can be assigned.

-Once the license is assigned to the user, and the user set up their system to use the new auth token, their legacy API key can be deleted from the workspace.
+Once the license is assigned to the user, and the user set up their system to use the new Auth Token, their legacy API key can be deleted from the workspace.
-A user can find their personal auth token either in the 'Auth Token' or in the 'Getting Started' section of the web app.
+A user can find their personal Auth Token either in the 'Auth Token' or in the 'Getting Started' section of the web app.

 ### Sunsetting legacy API keys